-- 1. (Prove) Parallelograms on the same base and between the same parallels have the same area. - 2.
-(Motivate) Triangles on the same (or equal base) base and between the same parallels are equal in area.
+- 1. (Prove) Parallelograms on the same base and between the same parallels have equal area. - 2.
+(Motivate) Triangles on the same base (or equal bases) and between the same parallels are equal in area.

 6. CIRCLES (15) Periods

 Through examples, arrive at definition of circle and related concepts-radius, circumference, diameter, chord, arc, secant, sector, segment, subtended angle.